Primary Biliary Cholangitis (PBC) in Illinois

 Ready to Consult a GI Physician?

 Primary biliary cholangitis (PBC for short), is a rare chronic liver disease.
 Previously known as primary biliary cirrhosis, this progressive autoimmune disease slowly destroys the bile ducts in the liver.
 Bile helps aid in digestion and rids the body of bad cholesterol, toxins, and worn-out red blood cells.
 If the bile ducts become damaged, bile can build up and scar the liver.
 Once the liver becomes too damaged, you could develop liver cirrhosis.
 For more information about PBC, we encourage you to request a consultation at GI Alliance of Illinois.
-With several locations in Chicago, IL to Peoria, IL, and Normal, IL, our GI specialists are able to help you maintain your liver health when, and where, convenient for you.
+With several locations in Chicago, IL, and Bloomington, IL, our GI specialists are able to help you maintain your liver health when, and where, convenient for you.

 PBC is an autoimmune disease, meaning that the body reacts poorly to bacteria and infections and as a result attacks healthy cells and tissues.
 Liver inflammation is caused when white blood cells (T cells) start to collect and attack the healthy cells in the liver.
 From there, inflammation in the small ducts will spread to other parts of the liver, killing cells that have scarring.
 The more the liver scars, the more improperly it will function, leading to cirrhosis.
 While it's uncertain what causes the attack of the white blood cells, it is apparent that it may be genetic.